co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 ] .
 ```

+### Build the WAC rule

-And finally, with that, we can write a WAC rule which gives access to agents that could present a credential issued by one of the trusted issuers.
+And finally, with all that specified, we can write a WAC rule which gives access to agents that could present a credential issued by one of the trusted issuers.

 ```turtle
 @prefix acl: <http://www.w3.org/ns/auth/acl#>  .